KCL-BMEIS/OOP/week2A.md

 }
 ```
 .explain-bottom[
-Have a go at making these modifications on your own version of the code
+Exercise: make these modifications on your own version of the code
 ]

 ---